Verlander, seeking 1st World Series win, opens for Astros

 “He’s still wearing the same cologne,” Verlander told his audience.
 “It’s a very distinct one.
 I remember that smell.”

 Verlander has a nose for success, not just fragrance — it was Paul Sebastian, Dombrowski said later.
-The 39-year-old right-hander likely is headed to his third Cy Young Award in his first season back from Tommy John surgery, going 18-4 with a major league-best 1.75 ERA to give him a 244-133 record, a 3.24 ERA and 3,198 strikeouts in 17 seasons.
+The 39-year-old right-hander likely is headed to his third Cy Young Award in his first season back from Tommy John surgery, going 18-4 with a major league-best 1.75 ERA to give him a 244-133 record and a 3.24 ERA in 17 seasons.

 Yet he remains in search of his first World Series win after going 0-6 with a 5.68 ERA in seven Series starts.